ossama21/PushUp/README.md

-# Pushup Reminder Pro v1.5
+# Pushup Reminder Pro v1.6

-Release Date: 16th February 2025
+Release Date: March 14, 2024

 A modern desktop application to help you maintain a regular pushup routine with customizable reminders and statistics tracking.